king-prawns/GlitchLab/README.md

 import {GlitchLab} from 'glitchlab';

 const chaos: GlitchLab = new GlitchLab({
-  timerThrottle: 0.5, // slow down timers by 50%
+  timerThrottle: 0.6, // 60% of normal speed
   httpChaos: 0.3 // 30% chance to delay/block requests
 });